Jon Godfread: Early life and career

 Godfread is from Grand Forks, North Dakota.
 He attended Red River High School, and played for the school's basketball team.
 He graduated in 2000.
 He committed to attend the University of Utah to play college basketball for the Utah Utes men's basketball team.
 After taking a redshirt for Utah in his freshman year, he decided to transfer to the University of Northern Iowa.
 He played college basketball for the Northern Iowa Panthers, who qualified for the NCAA Division I men's basketball tournament in 2004 and 2005.
 Godfread graduated from Northern Iowa in 2005.
 After his college basketball career, Godfread played professionally in Germany for the Ehingen Urspring of ProA for one season.

 Godfread returned to the United States and enrolled at the University of North Dakota, where he graduated with a Master of Business Administration and Juris Doctor in 2011.
 He worked for Alerus Financial and served as vice president for the Greater North Dakota Chamber.

 Political career

 After the incumbent North Dakota Insurance Commissioner, Adam Hamm, announced he would not seek reelection in 2016, Godfread announced his candidacy to succeed him.
 Godfread was elected state insurance commissioner, defeating Democrat Ruth Buffalo.
 As Insurance Commissioner, Godfread supported Wayne Stenehjem's decision to join California v.
 Texas, opposing the constitutionality of the Affordable Care Act.
-Godfread was reelected unopposed in in 2020 and 2024.
+Godfread was reelected unopposed in 2020 and 2024.